 Question 1: Is Multilingual Sites are Allowed in WordPress?

-Answer: WordPress does not support a bilingual or multilingual blog out-of-the-box.
+Answer: WordPress does not support a bilingual or multilingual blog out of the box.
 But you can use a plugin to translate your site into any other language.
 Or, as a developer you can follow this blog to get your job done.
-There is also guidance for WooCommerce marketplace owner for multilingual stores.
+There is also guidance for WooCommerce Multilingual Marketplace to build multilingual stores.

 Question 2: What Is the Best Translation Plugin for WordPress?

 Answer: Here is a list of the best WordPress translation plugin;